HomeTools & UtilitiesBrowser Apps for Android

 8. Samsung Internet

 If you carry a Galaxy, do not overlook the browser already on it.
-Samsung Internet is fast, supports content blockers, and integrates with the secure folder and biometric locks beautifully.
+Samsung Internet is fast, supports content blockers, and ties into the secure folder and biometric locks nicely.
 We liked the dark mode that forces sites darker and the smooth gesture controls.
-It works on non Samsung phones too, but it truly shines on Samsung hardware.
+It works on non Samsung phones too, though a few non Galaxy models report the odd compatibility quirk.

-Firefox Focus is the throwaway browser we reach for when we just need one quick page.
+Firefox Focus, listed on the Play Store as Firefox Focus: No Fuss Browser, is the throwaway browser we reach for when we just need one quick page.
 It blocks trackers by default and erases everything the moment you close it, with no tabs or history to manage.
 We keep it alongside a main browser for banking and one off searches.
 It is tiny, quick, and refuses to remember a thing about you.

 Frequently asked questions